 MINDMAPPING 10.
 Sacha Chua.
 [S. l.], Jan.
 4, 2013.
-Available at:
+Available at: https://sachachua.com/bloq/2013/01/imaqining-the-next-five-years-and-planning-2013/.

-https://sachachua.com/blog/2013/01/imagining-the-next-five-years-and-planning-2013/.
 Accessed on: Oct.
 8, 2024.

 - 6. Decide on the correct alternatives to complete the sentences about mind maps.
 Write the answers in your notebook. a. organize and represent information; b. clear and concise; c. non-linear - a.
 Mind maps are visual tools used to depict the relationships within a family / organize and represent information around a central concept. - b.
 Mind maps use keywords or short phrases on branches to keep content clear and concise / complex and engaging, incorporating colors, symbols, and images to enhance understanding and creativity. - c.
-The linear / non-linear layout of mind maps reflects the brain's way of processing ideas, allowing for flexible and expandable organization. - Read the mind map in activity 3 again and write the requested information in your notebook. a.
-Sacha Chua in 5 years; b. relationships, life, scale, share, learn, work; c. connective lines, colors, symbols, icons, and images. a.
-Central idea. - b.
-Main branches. - c.
+The linear / non-linear layout of mind maps reflects the brain's way of processing ideas, allowing for flexible and expandable organization. - 7.
+Read the mind map in activity 3 again and write the requested information in your notebook.

+a.
+Sacha Chua in 5 years; b. relationships, life, scale, share, learn, work; c. connective lines, colors, symbols, icons, and images.

+a.
+Central idea.

+- b.
+Main branches.

+- c.
 Visual elements.

 8. Read and choose all answers that are true, according to the text.
-Write them in your notebook.

-According to the mind map, in 5 years, Sasha will ...

-have the skills to establish effective businesses; have a lot of knowledge from experimenting with different approaches; take pleasure in spending time with family and friends
+Write them in your notebook. have the skills to establish effective businesses; have a lot of knowledge from experimenting with different approaches; take pleasure in spending time with family and friends big impact on who I become.
+For example, if I set goals related to career aspirations or personal growth, I might adopt new values that emphasize ambition, responsibility, or resilience.
+These changes can also influence my relationships, as I may build connections with people who share similar goals or values.
+I believe the changes I make now will help shape my future self and guide what I want to achieve in life.